Luxating patella

 Patellar luxation is a common condition in dogs, particularly small and miniature breeds.
 The condition usually becomes evident between the ages of 4 and 6 months.
-It can occur in cats, as well, especially domestic short-haired cats.
+It can occur in cats as well, especially domestic short-haired cats.

-There have been several reports of patella luxation in other species such as miniature pigs, alpacas, llamas, cattle and goats.
+There have been several reports of patellar luxation in other species such as miniature pigs, alpacas, llamas, cattle, and goats.

 Causes

 Rarely, it can be caused by some form of blunt trauma, but most frequently, it is a developmental, congenital defect.
 In congenital cases, it is frequently bilateral.
 The condition can also be inherited through genetics.
 This can also be caused by obesity.

 Diagnosis

 Diagnosis is made through palpation of the knee, to see whether it slips inside the joint more than would normally be expected.
 Often, a dog owner might be told that his or her pet has "loose knee", but this is not a medical term, and it is not correct to use it interchangeably with luxating patella.

 Luxating patella cannot be present without the knee being loose, but a loose knee is not necessarily slipping out of the joint.
 Even with luxating patella, symptoms such as intermittent limping in the rear leg might be mild or absent.
 Physical examination and manual manipulation are the preferred methods for diagnosis.
 More extreme cases can result in severe lameness.
 Osteoarthritis typically develops secondarily.

 The four recognized diagnostic grades of patellar luxation include, in order of severity: